Famous Painters – Hand-Painted Reproductions

 9- Johannes Vermeer (1632–1675)

-Dutch painter of the Golden Age, he sublimated everyday life through a light of exceptional purity in works such as The Girl with a Pearl Earring.
+Dutch painter of the Golden Age, he elevated everyday life through a light of exceptional purity in works such as The Girl with a Pearl Earring.

 See the collection - 36 works